Pennsieve/pennsieve-app/README.md

 ## Contributing (Branching and Deployment)

-Always branch off of `main` when starting a new feature.

 - **main** branch deploys to our production environment on merge. https://app.pennsieve.io/

 - **dev** branch deploys to our non-prod environment on merge.
 Merge branches to `dev` for testing. https://app.pennsieve.net/

 ### Feature Branches

-- Always branch off on `main` when creating a new feature branch.
+- Always branch off on `main` when starting a new feature, bug or epic. `git checkout -b feature_my-cool-feature`

+- The exception is for epic branches, where you will branch off the epic to create your feature branch.

-- Never merge `dev` into your feature branch.
-Merge your feature branch into `dev`.
+- Please do not branch off of `dev` or merge `dev` into your feature branch. `dev` often contains features that are not ready for release, and polluting your branch with dev requires us to cherry pick out unreleased features, which may delay your release.

 #### Branch Naming Convention